BIS305/bis305/GitReset&The3Locations.md

 First, assuming that you are on a Windows machine, let us run the createResetCommits.ps1 PowerShell script contained in the
 <https://github.com/BIS305/bis305> repo.
 This will create a folder named
-test, creates an empty Git repository in test, and then creates with 3 commits in the Git repository.
+test, an empty Git repository in test, and then 3 commits in the Git repository.

 After running the PowerShell script, here is the repo history in the